 When should I eat almonds to build muscle mass?

-The best time of the day to eat almonds is between meals.
-Consuming almonds as a preload before a meal can reduce body fat mass, visceral fat level, and body fat percentage!
+Moreover, the best time to eat almonds is before a high-calorie meal.
+Consuming almonds before a meal can reduce body fat mass, visceral fat level, and body fat percentage!

 How many almonds should I eat a day to build muscle?

-On the contrary, 2 handfuls of almonds a day can help athletes build muscle mass, as they influence total body protein, fat-free mass, and skeletal muscle mass.
+2 handfuls of almonds a day can help athletes build muscle mass.
+They influence total body protein, fat-free mass, and skeletal muscle mass.